 Our bylaws reflect the transparency and ethical behaviour that lie at the centre of all AESO business activities.
 They were created as directed in Section 10 of the Electric Utilities Act.
 The AESO Bylaws also contain our code of conduct, guiding us in our mission to serve the public interest.

 New AESO Code of Conduct

-As required by the Conflicts of Interest Act, we have published our new AESO Code of Conduct on April 26, 2019.
-The new AESO Code will come into effect ninety (90) days after its publication on our website.
+As required by the Conflicts of Interest Act, we published our new AESO Code of Conduct on April 26, 2019.
+The new AESO Code of Conduct will come into effect ninety (90) days after its publication on our website.
 This means that the effective date will be Thursday, July 25, 2019.
-Until then, the current AESO Code continues to apply.
+Until then, the current AESO Code of Conduct continues to apply.